lbl-srg/ctrl-flow-dev/docs/linkage-schema.md

 Linkage Schema is the intermediate format extracted by the parser from modelica-json to narrowly capture what is necessary to:

-1. Render available selections from a template
+1. Render available input from a template
-2. Record selections to be used to write out a completed template in modelica
+2. Record input to be used to write out a completed template in modelica

 ## Overview of Data Types